w-u-2-o/Thetis-2.9.0/ReadMe.md

-It includes many improvements to the VAC system, and allies HL2 (Hermes-Lite 2) usage with the Apache-Labs ones.
+My fork includes many improvements to the VAC system, and allies HL2 (Hermes-Lite 2) usage with the Apache-Labs ones.

 Please feedback bugs and issues to https://github.com/sjk7/Thetis-2.9.0/issues.